-The Thorncliff Community Garden (TCG), officially opened in May 2017, includes 17 6ftX12ft garden beds built by TCL volunteers.
+The Thorncliff Community Garden (TCG) is located in the fenced area behind the Thorncliff Elementary School on 175th street.
+It officially opened in May 2017, includes 17 6ftX12ft garden beds built by TCL volunteers.
 The original gardeners can be seen in the image to the left.

 In 2018 we introduced a community watering schedule and experienced tremendous growth.
 We produced all kinds of vegetables like zucchini, peppers, beans, beets, lettuce, spinach, Swiss chard, peas, corn, you name it!
 Red and yellow tomatoes grew plump on the vines.
 It's so gratifying to watch this once barren space become a sea of healthy greenery each summer.